bx-r0/BSc_Dissertation/README.md

 # "Compromised and Degraded Network Simulation"
-Project code for final year dissitation project.
+Project code for final year dissertation project.

   - /PacketCapture - Contains the script that perfoms different degradation effects on a network connection
   - /ClientServer - Contains the programs used in the test network

+# Report download
+The dissertation report that this project is based of can be downloaded [here](https://github.com/AidanFray/Dissertation_Report)

 # Required Packages and Install